 Just looking around would have revealed that wasn’t true, but everyone was taking old statistics as gospel.

-A last example is that of “plotting the results ad infinitum”.
-We see a trend and some poor statistician will plot the results in the future.
-But trends rarely continue for ever.
+The last example is that of “plotting the results ad infinitum”.
+We see a trend and some poor statisticians will plot the results in the future.
+But trends rarely continue forever.

 Always Critically Read Data

-For example the author criticizes the statistics that women who attend college marry less that the national average while men marry more.
+For example, the author criticizes the statistics that women who attend college marry less than the national average while men who attend college marry more.
 Instead of dismissing that result, one should ask if that makes sense and why it’s happening.

 The more people read books like this, the fewer the people that are easy to dupe and swindle.

-And that will make for better world to live in.
+And that will make for a better world to live in.

 No fluff, no repetition: I love it.

-How to Lie with Statistics is a five stars, must read book for those who aren’t aware of the pitfalls and “sneaky tricks” that hide behind statistics -ie.: most of us-.
+How to Lie with Statistics is a five stars, must-read book for those who aren’t aware of the pitfalls and “sneaky tricks” that hide behind statistics -ie.: most people-.